borerobe/workiz_salenide_appium/README.md

 ![workiztest](images/workiztest.png)

-It has a `@BeforeAll setUp()` where appium Mobile driver is created, `@BeforeEach luanchApp()` where the app is launched or activated, tests and `@AfterEach closeApp()` which closes app after each test.
+It has a `@BeforeAll setUp()` where appium Mobile driver is created, `@BeforeEach luanchApp()` where the app is launched or activated, test methods and `@AfterEach closeApp()` which closes app after each test.

 #### Then we have `providers` folder containing `DriverProvider` classes.

 ![providers folder](images/providers.png)

 You can add your own driver provider, for example for BrowserStack or LambdaTest.
-Then you can just pass your driver provider's class name to selenide in code - `Configuration.browser = YourProvider.class.getName();` or in `selenide.properties` - `selenide.browser = providers.YourProvider` or even as a maven argument - `mvn clean test -Dselenide.browser = providers.YourProvider`
+Then you can just pass your driver provider's class name to selenide in code - `Configuration.browser = YourProvider.class.getName();` or in `selenide.properties` - `selenide.browser = providers.YourProvider` or even as a maven argument - `mvn clean test -Dselenide.browser = providers.YourProvider`.

 #### We also have `pages` folder which contains Page Objects.